emmahodcroft/emmahodcroft.github.io/sequencing-fund.md

 With the advent of relatively cheap and efficient sequencing techniques, like Oxford Nanopore's minION range, sequencing is now more transportable, easily maintainable, and available, than ever before.
 However, a sequencer can only run with the appropriate reagents and limited-use 'kit' (which degrades over time and so must be replaced).
-Without these vital pieces, *a lab can have the samples, expertise, and minION, Illumina, or other sequencing base equipment ready to start producing SARS-CoV-2 genomes - but stand unused for weeks or months*.
+Without these vital pieces, *a lab can have the samples, expertise, and base sequencing equipment ready to start producing SARS-CoV-2 genomes - but stand unused for weeks or months*.

 The start of an epidemic is one of the most critical times to collect sequences: these unique dynamics are hard to capture after-the-fact, and countries need as much data as possible in order to make appropriate decisions about social distancing, border closures, and lockdowns.
 Many of these centres are likely to be funded in future by local or governmental funding schemes, but will not be able to start processing critical samples *now*.
-**Our aim is to quickly provide enough money to ensure that labs are not limited by reagents & kit, and can start generating and uploading sequences both for local response and for other scientists to use, as soon as possible.**
+**Our aim is to quickly provide sufficient money to ensure that labs are not limited by reagents & kit, and can start generating and uploading sequences both for local response and for other scientists to use, as soon as possible.**

 ![image](/images/fredHutch_covid.png)